karanntech/karanntech/README.md

 ### Hey, I'm Karann 👋🏽

-I'm a 21-year-old developer based in India, and I'm passionate about backend development and DevOps.
+I'm a 21-year-old developer based in India, and I'm passionate about backend development.

 Check out my [website](https://karxnntech.vercel.app/) to learn more about me.